Themba Sukude

-Themba Anton Sukude (born 16 May 1974), also known as The Newcastle serial killer, is a South African serial killer who murdered four men and raped two women in Newcastle's Trim Park between February 2004 and January 2005.
+Themba Anton Sukude (born 16 May 1974), also known as the Newcastle serial killer, is a South African serial killer who murdered four men and raped two women in Newcastle's Trim Park between February 2004 and January 2005.
 His initial modus operandi consisted of targeting couples.
 He would bludgeon the male with a rock and rape the female.
 However, he later switched to solely targeting men.
 He was caught in March 2005 after confessing to a stranger, and convicted of the crimes the following year.
-He is now serving five life sentences as well as an additional 40 years.
+He is serving five life sentences as well as an additional 40 years.

 Early life

 Sukude was born on 16 May 1974.
 A Zulu speaker, he dropped out of school in grade three.
-He had a high number of convictions dating back to 1990, but his initial criminal activity seized about decade prior to the murders.
+He had a high number of convictions dating back to 1990, but his initial criminal activity was seized about a decade prior to the murders.